France's Lagarde poised to win IMF job

 The backing of the United States and Europe gave Lagarde the support of 49 percent of the voting quotas on the 24-member IMF executive board.

-Added endorsements of China on Monday and Russia and Brazil on Tuesday ensured she would be over the 50 percent mark, although the board said it wants to decide by consensus rather than a vote.
+Added endorsements of Russia, China and other countries ensured she would be over the 50 percent mark, although the board said it wants to decide by consensus rather than a vote.

 The board was expected to announce their decision as early as Tuesday.

 The 187-nation Fund, which plays a crucial but often controversial role aiding countries in financial straits, was left reeling after Strauss-Kahn resigned in the middle of tense negotiations over Greece's massive bailout and anxiety over other struggling European economies.

 Strauss-Kahn, the IMF chief since 2007, was arrested in New York on allegations that he sexually assaulted a hotel chambermaid.
 He denies the charges, and remains under house arrest while preparing his defense.

 With their crisis festering, Europe's powers aggressively put forward Lagarde.

 Though not an economist, she has gained wide respect as France's point-woman during its leadership of the G20 as well as in European debt talks.

 "The big advantage of Christine Lagarde is representing a continuity in the cooperation between the Fund and the eurozone," said a source close to the IMF.